absurdworlds/awlib/docs/hrengin_conventions.md

 `class`, `struct`, `union` and `enum` names should be written in CamelCase.
 Classes with inheritance should have 'C' prefix, and interfaces should have 'I' prefix.

-Precprocessor definition and constant names should be written in UPPER_CASE.
+Preprocessor definition and constant names should be written in UPPER_CASE.
 An exception to this rule are scoped enums: their members should be written in CamelCase.

 Variables, functions and class members names should be written in camelCase, beginning with a lower case letter.
 Member variables should be suffixed with '_' (underscore).

 ### struct vs class

-`struct` should be used for POD classes, whereas `class` should be used for other classes.
+`struct` should be used for POD classes and classes withoud user-defined constructors and member functions, whereas `class` should be used for any other classes.

 ### Header guards